merge-api/merge-sdk-typescript/README.md

 ### Tests

-There is a single rough test for the SDK which calls one api from each category.
-To run it, you must set configuration variables with the relevant api key and access token for each category.
+There is a single rough test for the SDK which calls one API from each category.
+To run it, you must set configuration variables with the relevant API key and access token for each category.
 Additionally, the HRIS section of the test checks an optional filtering query parameter.

 ### Consuming